liquidctl/liquidctl/README.md

 ### Other problems

 If your problem is not listed here, try searching the [issues](https://github.com/jonasmalacofilho/liquidctl/issues).
-If no issue matches your problem, if you still need help, or if you have found a bug, please open one.
+If no issue matches your problem, you still need help, or you have found a bug, please open one.

 When commenting on an issue, please describe the problem in as much detail as possible.
 List your operating system and the specific devices you own.